pucherot/Pi.Alert/README.md

 # Installation
 <!--- --------------------------------------------------------------------- --->
 Initially designed to run on a Raspberry Pi, probably it can run on many other Linux distributions.
+With minor adjustments (FAQ page) I tested Pi.Alert on Dietpi and Ubuntu Server.
-A Docker version of Pi.Alert can be found here: [jokob-sk/Pi.Alert](https://github.com/jokob-sk/Pi.Alert)
+An also active developed Docker version of Pi.Alert can be found here: [jokob-sk/Pi.Alert](https://github.com/jokob-sk/Pi.Alert)

 - One-step Automated Install:
   #### `curl -sSL https://github.com/leiweibau/Pi.Alert/raw/main/install/pialert_install.sh | bash`